isanchezd/html-ping-pong-game/README.md

 ## Install

-Clone the repository in your local machine and execute:
+Clone the repository in your local environment and execute:

     $ npm run install